orta/robb.is/_posts/2013-10-07-voiceover-quick-navigation.md

 ---

-I've maintained for a long time that great apps should have great accessibility support. but today I learned of another reason that I think developers would be very interested in as well.
+I've maintained for a long time that great apps should have great accessibility support, but today I learned of another reason that I think developers would be very interested in as well.

 If you don't know, _VoiceOver_ is the name of Apple's accessibility technology